BerenLuth/RING2parser/README.md

 ## Disclamer
 This project was made during bioinformatics class at Ca' Foscari University of Venice.
-We tried to keep it clean and modular but it's not really ready-to-use and it requires a minimum knowledge about python.
+We tried to keep it clean and modular but it's not really ready-to-use and it requires a minimum knowledge of python.

 ## Instructions
 You can launch this project in two ways: